hi-aryan/social-network/usefulSHELL.md

 # TODO:
 *new*
-1. write review in courses/course/id should check if the user has already reviewed that course. if so, don't display "Write review".
+* write review in courses/course/id should check if the user has already reviewed that course. if so, don't display "Write review".
-2. make "Back to Search" prettier in courses/course/id
+* make "Back to Search" prettier in courses/course/id
-3. perhaps the "Course Information" box could be the sidebar? looks weird with 2 of them
+* perhaps the "Course Information" box could be the sidebar? looks weird with 2 of them
+* fix text sizing in create_post (course title and content inputs are bigger than the rest)
-4. fix the autocomplete
+* fix the autocomplete
-5. change questions in post!
+* change questions in post!
-6. sidebar: override it or edit it on certain subpages? refactor needed? if kept: fix/delete for mobile!
+* sidebar: override it or edit it on certain subpages? refactor needed? if kept: fix/delete for mobile!
-7. "my reviews" in /account
+* "my reviews" in /account
-8. browse programs/courses
+* browse programs/courses
-9. notification system? maybe a bit annoying.
+* notification system? maybe a bit annoying.

 1. long blogpost titles go outside of the window lol (fixed?)